Vikerlased. A unified visual language for Baltic’s first LGBT+ choir

 We approached this campaign with a deliberately distinct aesthetic.
 We lent elements from 1930s Estonian graphic design, Heiti Talvik’s poem "Legendaarne," and the national legend of the white ship, a symbol of collective hope.
 We developed a visual centerpiece: a Viking ship with rainbow sails.
 This image bridged Estonia’s cultural folklore with a contemporary call for inclusivity, reinforcing the continuity between the choir’s identity and the concert’s message.

 The campaign was met with enthusiastic reception.
 The concert sold out, and the poster became a meaningful artifact for supporters.
-Just weeks later, Estonia passed marriage equality legislation.
+Just months later, Estonia passed marriage equality legislation.

 Design doesn’t legislate.
 But it does shape narratives.
 For Vikerlased, the refreshed identity and commemorative campaign provided a unified voice, a way to be not just seen, but clearly recognized.
 Together, we created a visual language that was both respectful of history and rooted in the queerer future.